 She doesn’t even have a “Wish List”.
 When you ask her what she wants for Christmas or her birthday, she says, “Nothing.
 I have everything I need.”
 And she does, except for one thing.
 She needs inspiration.
 Because crafting a DIY life uses up energy.
 And that energy is fueled by inspiration, by beauty, and by JOY, oh and sometimes coffee.

 I’ve compiled a list to help you find the most inspiring gift ideas for DIYers and Creatives this season, but I’d also love to know your picks.
 So if you’ve done your shopping already, can you scroll down to the comments and let me know what you found.
 These Creative DIYers are so hard to find gifts for.

 A blade coffee grinder

 A blade coffee grinder is an essential tool for powdering herbs, makeup and art pigments, dyes, and coffee to fuel the creative muse.
 Grab one with a removable and washable stainless steel cup.
-Stainless steel is non-reactive, and easy to clean.
+Stainless steel is non-reactive and easy to clean.
 Try the Kitchenaid coffee and spice grinder

 The Instant Pot

 The Instant Pot makes getting dinner on the table easy and fun.
 It makes rice, pressure cooks beans and tougher roasts.
-It can make a one pot dinner, starting with browning the meat, sautéing the onions, and then slow cooking to bring out the flavours.
-You know how DiYers and creatives can get lost in the zone.
+It can make a one-pot dinner, starting with browning the meat, sautéing the onions, and then slow cooking to bring out the flavours.
+You know how DIYers and creatives can get lost in the zone.
 This makes sure they also get to eat.
 And you’ll want a second stainless steel insert.
 Just saying.
 I like the 6 quart Instant Pot for my family.